ThePletch/shay-parties/README.md

 To contribute to Parties for All, just fork it and open a pull request with your proposed change.
 I'll respond within a day or two.
 I accept pull requests from anyone, and encourage people who are new to software development to contribute, even if it's something small like a copy change or a CSS cleanup.
 I do expect changes to the internal logic to have the following test coverage:

-* If you changed or added Javascript, either introduce or modify a feature spec to ensure the logic you introduced works.
+* If you changed or added Javascript, either introduce or modify an integration test to ensure the logic you introduced works.
+I don't currently have scaffolding set up for JS unit tests, since the custom JS on the site is minimal.
-* If you changed any user-facing interactions, same as above - it needs a feature spec.
+* If you changed any user-facing interactions, same as above - it needs an integration test.
 * Any changes to the models or controllers need a corresponding model or controller unit test.
 * New or updated models need new or updated factories.